Information Security and Artificial Intelligence Management System

 In line with GitLab’s regulatory obligations, changes to controlled documents must be approved or merged by a code owner.
 All contributions are welcome and encouraged.Purpose

-GitLab has adopted the ISO/IEC 27001:2022, ISO/IEC 27017:2015 and ISO/IEC 27018:2019 standards for our information security management system (ISMS) to provide GitLab team members, customers and community members with a high level of assurance on the robustness of our information security policies, standards and procedures, and the strength of our control environment.
-The purpose of this document is to define the boundaries and objectives of GitLab’s ISMS.
+GitLab has adopted the ISO/IEC 27001:2022 standard for our information security management system (ISMS) and ISO/IEC 42001:2023 for our artificial intelligence management system (AIMS) to provide GitLab team members, customers and community members with a high level of assurance on the robustness of our information security policies, standards and procedures, and the strength of our control environment.
+The purpose of this document is to define the boundaries and objectives of GitLab’s information security and artificial intelligence management system.

 Scope